- William & Mary Hall seating chart (pdf)

 - Limited mobility guests should request a Vehicle Access Pass for drop-off at the W&M Hall back ramp.

 - Limited mobility seating tickets are required for this section.
-Please use the Disability Accommodations Request Form to make your request.
+Please use the Disability Request Form to make your request.

 - Please note this section requires the negotiation of approximately 3-10 small steps.